binaryphile/spree_dibs_referral/README.md

 ![my_account]

-### Sending a Product Referral

-Once you are assigned the referral role, every product page has a new button to send a referral.

-![product_referral]

-When you click the button, your local email client will be started.
-The message will be prepopulated with a subject which names the product being referred.
-The _To_ field will have a placeholder (default:
-Friend), since the Rails helper for mailto requires that field.

-![product_email]

-In the message body will be the link to the store which includes your email as the referrer id.
-Once the user clicks on the link, they will be taken to the product page (but the product will not be added to their cart), and your id will be saved in their session so that any future purchase will list you as the referrer.

 ### Sending a Cart Referral

 As a referrer, you will also see a _Send Referral_ button on your cart.